 Since my aim was to share responsibilities, I soon asked Bob if he would like to take over running the seminar series, which included a small budget for visiting speakers.
-During Bob Pollak's tenure as organizer of the CSDE seminar series, to topics of weekly seminars ranged far and wide, including a range of social scientists, philosophers of science, archeologists, health and medical scientists, and anyone that Bob thought would be interesting.
+During Bob Pollak's tenure as organizer of the CSDE seminar series, the topics ranged far and wide from across the campus, including social scientists, philosophers of science, archeologists, health and medical scientists, and anyone that Bob thought would be interesting.
 With such a wide range of topics and Bob playing a key role in the discussion, the CSDE seminar series attracted a wide and enthusiastic audience.
 For a variety of reasons, mostly due to the politics of the Economics Department, Bob Pollak, Anil Deolalikar, and Shelly Lundberg left UW for greener pastures at other universities, and CSDE has been the poorer for their absence.